homerhanumat/tridentmoon/content/articles/sanskrit-vocabulary.md

 Most Sanskrit posture-names are *compounds*:  i.e., they consist of two or more basic words joined together.

-Now when we speak, we often modify adjacent words to make then easier to say.
-For example, when we speak the question "Do you want play ball?", it usually sounds something like: "D'ya wanna play ball?"
+When we speak, we often modify adjacent words to make then easier to say.
+For example, when someone asks: "Do you want play ball?", the question usually comes out sounding like: "D'ya wanna play ball?"

-It's the same in Sanskirt, except that in the written language every effort is made to represent *exactly* how the spoken language sounds.
-One consequence of this is that the words in Sanskrit compounds often undergo changes at the end when followed by another word, and at the beginning when preceeded by a word.
+It's the same in Sanskrit, except that in the written language every effort is made to represent *exactly* how the spoken language sounds.
+One consequence of this is that the words in written Sanskrit compounds often undergo changes at the end when followed by another word, and at the beginning when preceeded by a word.

 For example, if you want to say "face to one foot" in Sanskrit, you will make a compound out of *mukha* ("face"), *eka* ("one"), and *pāda*, ("foot").
 When you do so, there is a sound-change: